gramineproject/gramine/Documentation/devel/encfiles.rst

   least one process writes to the file), the file may become corrupted or inaccessible to one of the processes.

-- There is no support for file recovery, if the file was only partially written to storage when the app abruptly terminated.
-Gramine will treat this file as corrupted and will return an ``-EACCES`` error.
+- There is no support for file recovery.
+If the file was only partially written to storage when the app abruptly terminated, Gramine will treat this file as corrupted and will return an ``-EACCES`` error.
 (This is in contrast to Intel SGX SDK which supports file recovery.)